amaranth-lang/amaranth/docs/lang.rst

       >>> ~use_stb | stb # WRONG!
 MSB of 2-bit wide OR expression is always 1
       (| (const 2'sd-2) (sig stb))

-   nMigen automatically detects some cases of misuse of ``~`` and emits a detailed diagnostic message.
+   Amaranth automatically detects some cases of misuse of ``~`` and emits a detailed diagnostic message.

    ..
 TODO: this isn't quite reliable, #380